Providenciales Kayaking

 Weather and wind conditions factor greatly into how enjoyable your kayaking experience is.

 The absolute best conditions are found on glassy and windless days, as you won’t have to fight the breeze and chop and it’s easier to see into the water.
 Generally, wind speeds under 10 mph (16 km/h) are most pleasant.
 During windier conditions, calm waters are often found on the sheltered lee side of the islands.
-Your water sports operator can point these areas out to you when you rent.
+Your kayaking rental provider can point these areas out to you when you rent.

 It’s very important to be aware of wind direction and strength when kayaking and paddleboarding, as it’s far easier to travel downwind than it is to paddle upwind.
 It's generally best to start into the wind so your return journey is relaxing.